 Dipping in the glaze "glue".
 Letting the excess drip off.
 Fitting into the cap.
 Drying upside down.

-I found these super cute boxes at Michael's to package the cookies in.
+I found these super cute boxes at Michael's to package the cookies in for the cookie exchange.
 A dozen fit perfectly and I tried to package them as best as I could to keep them from breaking.
 I hope they all made it in one piece in transit.
 Christmas cookies are one of my favorite gifts to receive.